Today would have been the 96th birthday of Dean Martin, the King of Cool.

 Dean dressed simply but grandly.
 A few accessories here and there liven up a casual and cool look.

-- Brown striped single-breasted 2-button sport coat with slim notch lapels, patch breast and hip pockets, 2-button cuffs, and double rear vents
+- Brown striped single-breasted 2-button sport jacket with slim notch lapels, patch breast and hip pockets, 2-button cuffs, and double vents

 - Mink-colored flat front trousers with plain-hemmed bottoms